Cyber security expert: Beware of "free" wifi as you're traveling for the holidays

-Many may be getting more than they bargained for when they click "connect."

-We asked Metro State University of Denver computer science professor Dr. Steve Beaty to show just how easy it is to set up a fake wifi hot spot that looks legitimate.
+Metro State University of Denver computer science professor Dr. Steve Beaty recently demonstrated just how easy it is to set up a fake wifi hot spot that looks legitimate.

 Within minutes Beaty had a connection that his tablet thought was secure, but the laptop setting the trap was stealing every bit of data that was passing through.